cagla-su/Linux-Gaming-Guide/README.md

 - **2 -** [Installing Gaming Software](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#installing-gaming-software)
 ## Installing Vulkan Drivers
 - This step is explained in [Lutris' Community Guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).
-- If you do not see your Linux distribution in the page, that probably means Vulkan drivers are preinstalled on your Linux distribution.
+- If you do not see your Linux distribution in the page, that probably means Mesa (default Intel/AMD GPU driver) Vulkan drivers are preinstalled on your Linux distribution.
+	- However, if you do not see your distribution in the page and if you are using NVIDIA, I suggest that you find a different documentation for installation steps or switch to one of the distributions that are mentioned in the page above.

 ## Installing Gaming Software
 - Some popular gaming software that are available on Linux are:
 	- [Steam](https://store.steampowered.com/) **-** Steam is natively supported on Linux.
 	- [Heroic Games Launcher](https://heroicgameslauncher.com/) **-** Heroic is a nice game launcher for playing games from **Epic Games, GOG and Prime Gaming**.
 	- [Lutris](https://lutris.net/) **-** Lutris is a nice game launcher for playing Windows games.
 You can **directly** install some gaming software such as **Epic Games, Battle.net, Ubisoft etc.** and run them using Lutris but you can also play games that do not belong to a certain platform using Lutris.
-		- Lutris provides community-made installation scripts for a huge amount of games and software.
+		- Lutris provides **community-made installation scripts** for a huge amount of games and software.
-		- You can also install your games (including DVD games) manually if you have the setup files.
+		- You can also install your games, including DVD games, manually if you have the setup files.
 	- [ProtonPlus](https://protonplus.vysp3r.com/) **-** You can install custom WINE/Proton builds for better compatibility and performance using ProtonPlus.
 Custom WINE/Proton builds are supported by Lutris, Steam and Heroic.
 ### Notes
 - You can install these software from either your **package manager** or **Flatpak**.